risinglightdb/risinglight/GOVERNANCE.md

 ## Maintainers

 RisingLight maintainers demonstrate a strong commitment to the project.
+The RisingLight maintainers are responsible for:

+* Decide the overall direction of the RisingLight project.
+* Moderating the RisingLight community.

 Currently, the RisingLight maintainers are:

 * @MingjiHan99
 * @pleiadesian